wurmlab/genomicscourse/current-year/docs/ssh.md

 ```

 4) The first time you log in, you will see a message talking about the host's
-   authenticity, it's fingerprint and asksing if you wish to continue.
+   authenticity, it's fingerprint and asking if you wish to continue.

 ```
 The authenticity of host 'bt007.genomicscourse.com (192.135.232.24)' can't be established.